SaatvikManagari/IIT-Soc-8-bit-Microprocessor/README.md

 ### Jump Module

 This module helps manage all the jump instructions.
-Here the
+The conditional jump is processed in the LSU, and the output is sent to the JUMP module, which then decides the state of jump.
+In an Unconditional jump, the jump module receives the data immediately from the decode module, and the counter is changed immediately.

+## Directory Structure

+IIT-Soc-8-bit-Microprocessor/
+├── Final_processor/              ← Final Verilog files and top module
+├── mid_evaluation/               ← Intermediate versions
+├── ISA (2).xlsx                  ← Instruction set specification
+├── README.md                     ← Project documentation
+└── Saatvik Managari_Electronics_1.pdf ← Project report